Balance innovation and agility with security and compliance

 The main difference between a traditional and a cloud-native application is that the latter does not run on an infrastructure that you own or under your control.

 Orchestration platforms like Kubernetes were designed to ensure that you get the highest level of application performance and availability given an unpredictable infrastructure.
 Accordingly, cloud-native applications should be written in a way that honors the contracts and constraints imposed by Kubernetes to enjoy the features it provides.

 In this article, we discussed one of the best-practical design patterns for cloud-native applications.
 The points that we need to drive home here are the following:

 Kubernetes is a continually evolving project.
 There may be more hooks in the future to communicate with the container when it is about to be scaled up and down or when the container is asked to release some of its consumed resources to avoid getting killed.

-As you can see, Cloud-native applications allows for more automation and more control from the orchestrator’s side to make intelligent decisions.
+As you can see, Cloud-native applications allow for more automation and more control from the orchestrator’s side to make intelligent decisions.

 But you need to put in more thought when designing your applications to make good use of those benefits.

 Empower developers to delivery secure and compliant software with trusted application delivery and policy as code.
 Learn more.